 Why aren’t all the scores free

-Unfortunately I will not be able to continue preparing scores for free because the costs are becoming too high.
+Unfortunately I will not be able to continue preparing all scores for free because the costs are becoming too high.
 I will keep prices low.
 Actually I have decided that one piece should cost the same as a cup of coffee at Starbucks (check the price).

 Somehow, it seems fair that you credit my work by offering me a cup of coffee